CSharperMantle/CSharperMantle.github.io/_posts/2024-10-03-fixed-point-in-truncated-base64-encoding.md

 ## 4. Conclusion

 In this blog post, we elaborate the existence and uniqueness of a fixed point in truncated Base64 encoding.
-We also provide a working proof-of-concept for finding \(N\)-truncated fixed point with arbitrary \(N\).
+We also provide a working proof-of-concept for finding $N$-truncated fixed point with arbitrary $N$.
 This fixed point of truncated Base64 has already seen application in some areas, such as serving as a blind probe in application vulnerability analysis.
 Nevertheless, this interesting phenomenon's full potential is yet to be exploited, and we would leave this task to future works.